-Since 2005 the Hawaii Energy Policy Forum (HEPF) has organized an annual Legislative Energy Briefing in January to provide an update on the status of the State’s clean energy situation and to provide recommendations for the upcoming legislative session.
+Since 2005 the Hawaii Energy Policy Forum (HEPF) has organized a Legislative Energy Briefing to provide an update on the status of the State’s clean energy situation and to provide recommendations for the upcoming legislative session.
 The session is sponsored by the State’s Senate Energy & Environment Committee and the House Energy & Environmental Protection Committees.
 The following are archives of briefing agendas, notes, presentations, and other media if available.

 1:00pm Openinger & Moderator – Jay Fidell, ThinkTech Hawai’i (TTH)